romankurnovskii/romankurnovskii.github.io/content/posts/mac-setup-development/index.en.md

 1. Update, upgrade all and cleanup
 2. softwareupdate - system software update tool

-We can execute this command on strartup, but i prefer handle it.
-When I kick of `upd` command in terminal, it will update everythin I need:
+We can execute this command on startup, but i prefer handle it.
+When I kick of `upd` command in terminal, it will update everything I need:

 ```bash
 alias upd='brew update; brew upgrade; brew cu -a --cleanup -y -v; brew cleanup; softwareupdate -i -a; i'
 ```

-Add aliases to latest versions pip & python
+Add aliases to the latest versions pip & python

 ```bash
 # А